Easy and Cute Fabric Pumpkins Tutorial – No Sewing Machine Required!

 Hot glue the bottom of your stem and position it on top of the pumpkin.
 Hold it down for a minute or so until the glue dries…

-then step back and look at your beautiful fabric pumpkin! š
+And then step back and look at your beautiful, fabric pumpkin!
+I bet these instructions would work for cloth medium and large pumpkins as well!

 I think people could use squash stems if they don’t have pumpkin stems saved.

 Great idea Peggy!!
 Thanks for commenting!
-I have had some people on social media ask what else they could use, and squash stems are perfect!! š Thanks again!
+I have had some people on social media ask what else they could use, and squash stems are perfect!! 🙂 Thanks again!

 Stinkin cute, Andrea!!
 I’m making some!!

 Aww Amy thank you SO much for always reading my posts and commenting.
-It means so much to me! š
+It means so much to me! 🙂